ktagilbert/rookie-dev/_posts/2015-09-23-responsive-nav-bar.markdown

 # How to Approach the Problem

 If you are looking to build a great, responsive nav bar that utilizes some jQuery here is how to start.
-First, you can navigate to where you are including your javascript.
+First, you can navigate to where you are including your JavasSript.
 You can start by making sure you have a jQuery library included along with your other script tags.
 (I keep mine in my head.html file.)

 {% highlight JavaScript %}
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>